-All of IES' compensation and benefits for its NEOs described below have as a primary purpose the Company's need to attract, retain and motivate the highly talented individuals who will engage in the behaviors necessary to enable the Company to succeed in its mission while upholding our values in a highly competitive marketplace.
+All of the Company's compensation and benefits for the NEOs, which are described below, are focused on the primary objectives of attracting, retaining and motivating the highly talented individuals who will engage in the behaviors necessary to enable the Company to succeed in its mission while upholding our values in a highly competitive marketplace.
 In order to best achieve these objectives, the compensation program, which is comprised of salary, benefits, and incentive opportunity is designed to:

 - Be competitive.
 The program design and levels are set considering the practices of similar companies with which the Company competes for talent. - Drive results.
-The program emphasizes variable, at-risk incentive award opportunities which are payable if specified goals are achieved.
+The program emphasizes variable, at-risk incentive award opportunities, which are payable only if specified goals are achieved.
 The largest part of the incentive award for NEOs is focused on long-term performance.
-The Company provides both annual and long-term incentive award opportunities which depend on Company performance.
-These at risk incentives represent approximately 65%-75% of the NEOs' targeted total direct compensation while base salary represents the remaining 25-35%. - Reward individual performance.
+The Company provides both annual and long-term incentive award opportunities, which depend on Company performance.
+These at risk incentives represent approximately 65%-75% of the NEOs' targeted total direct compensation, with base salary representing the remaining 25-35%. - Reward individual performance.
 Salary, annual awards, and long-term incentive awards are based on an individual's job level and performance against specified financial, operational, strategic and safety goals (as appropriate to the individual's position).
 Also considered are Company performance, the desired pay relationships among executive employees, and market practices.

-• Emphasize stock ownership.
-Long-term incentive awards are delivered as equity awards to senior executives.
-They are required to maintain a minimum level of stock ownership to encourage managing from an owner's perspective and to better align their financial interests with those of the stockholders.
-NEOs are expected to own Company stock with a value equal to between two to three times their annual salary.
-For further information, please refer to the Executive Stock Ownership Guidelines discussion below.
+Emphasize stock ownership.
+Long-term incentive awards are delivered as equity and/or cash awards to senior executives.
+The NEOs are required to maintain a minimum level of stock ownership to encourage managing from a stockholder's perspective.
+The NEOs are expected to own Company stock with a value equal to between two to three times their annual base salary.
+For additional information, please see "Executive Stock Ownership Guidelines" below.

-The Committee believes these principles will reward and incent management to deliver increasing stockholder value over time, and help the Company attract and retain top executive talent.
+The Committee believes these principles will reward and incentivize management to deliver increasing stockholder value over time, while helping the Company attract and retain top executive talent.